lmquang/docker-postgres-backup/README.md

     MINIO_ACCESS_KEY minio access key
     MINIO_SECRET_KEY minio secret key

+    AWS_ACCESS_KEY_ID  Get this from amazon IAM
+    AWS_SECRET_ACCESS_KEY   Get this from amazon IAM, you should keep this a secret S3_BUCKET_URL   in most cases this should be s3://name-of-your-bucket/ AWS_DEFAULT_REGION  The AWS region your bucket resides in S3_BACKUP_NAME A name to identify your backup among the other files in your bucket, it will be postfixed with the current timestamp (date and time)

 ## Restore from a backup

 See the list of backups, you can run: